cesar-rocha/cesar-rocha.github.io/_pages/opportunities.md

 ## Postdoc

-I am recruiting an ambitious and autonomous postdoc to conduct research as part of my FAPESP Young Investigator Award.
+I am recruiting an ambitious and autonomous postdoc to conduct research as part of my FAPESP Young Investigator Award on submesoscale eddy transport.
 The minimal qualifications are:

 1. A Ph.D. in Physical Oceanography, Meteorology, Applied Mathematics or related field.
 2. Experience with analysis and visualization of observations and model outputs.
-3. Excellent verbal and written communication skills in English.
+3. Excellent verbal and written communication in English.

 Additionaly, desired qualifications are: